 As a result, many teams deploy a number of sensor devices to get alerts of intangible elements that may jeopardize the well-being of people, property, and assets.
 While all sensors gather meaningful insights that provide a comprehensive outlook of the environment around them, managing a number of physical security devices comes with expected investments in time, money, and space.

-That’s why Verkada built the SV11, an all-in-one sensor that streamlines data insights across 8 different environmental readings into a centralized dashboard.
+That’s why Verkada built a lineup of all-in-one environmental sensors that streamlines data insights across up to 15 different environmental readings into a centralized dashboard.

-As a cloud-based solution, the SV11 is also designed to send proactive alerts to teams in the event of unusual changes in the environment, so teams can triage situations and maintain healthier spaces at scale.
+As a cloud-based solution, Verkada's sensors are designed to send proactive alerts to teams in the event of unusual changes in the environment, so teams can triage situations and maintain healthier spaces at scale.

-The SV11 monitors for the following environmental changes:
+Verkada sensors can monitors for the following environmental changes, among others:

 1. Air Quality Index